bjtitus/bjtitus.github.com/_photosets/2015-08-15-Rocky-Mountain-National-Park-Cub-Creek.markdown

 	</div>

 	<div class="wrapper">
-		The Alpine Visitors Center is always a great place to visit.
-It is often a good place to spot wildlife lower down in the valley.
+		The Alpine Visitors Center is always a treat to visit, although often crowded.
+It can be a good place to spot wildlife lower down in the valley.
 There were two marmots at the top on this trip.
 	</div>

 	<div class="grid-1">